inzva/sketch-to-photograph-with-GANs/README.md

 To start off with our problem, we needed paired image to image datasets, preferably edges and photos for our primal goal.
 We found edges2shoes had quite a bit of paired images and used it to start with [2].
 Later on, we realized 20,000 pairs were not enough for the model to perform well.
 We decided to create our own pairs by using a dataset of one class, and chose the CelebA dataset to be a better fit for our model with around 202,000 pairs [3].
 We used Holistically Generated Edge Detection to extract the edges of the images in the dataset, and later binarization, erosion and dilation to produce sketch-like edgemaps from the photos [4].

+### How to prepare
+On terminal, run **detect_edges_image.py** to get edges from images.

+ - -s for source
+ - -d for destination
+ - -ts for target size
+ - -e for edge detector model (give hed_model to use the pre-trained model)

+Run **binarization.py** to get final edge maps.
+ - -s for source
+ - -d for destination

 ## Project Dependencies

  - Keras